As a young piano student, I had a teacher that assigned Valentine composition projects.

 This was always a fun time of year for us and I remember feeling such pride in seeing my composition in written form.

 This year, I'm passing on the tradition to my piano students.
-I decided to structure the project a bit - the first version (pictured above) is for my 1st grade students (based on a 5-finger scale) and the second (pictured below) is for my elementary students who have some experience composing 2-part music.
+I decided to structure the project a bit - the first version (above left) is for my 1st grade students (based on a 5-finger scale) and the second (above right) is for my elementary students who have some experience composing 2-part music.

 Feel free to download these PDFs to use in your studio (for your personal use only).
 Happy composing!